MAELSTROM CROSSING, 2016

-Into the Maelstrom became a world first attempt to swim across the two biggest and most powerful whirlpools in the world: the mighty Moskstraumen and Saltstraumen in Norway.
-Swirling violently off the Norwegian coast, above the Arctic Circle, on the edge of the Lofoten Islands, these two vast whirlpools possess the strongest and fastest tidal currents in the world.
-Made famous by Edgar Allan Poe's A Descent into the Maelstrom.
-Featured in the climax of Jules Verne's Twenty Thousand Leagues Under the Sea, when Captain Nemo's submarine, the Nebuchadnezzar, is sucked under the waves and also feared by Captain Ahab in Herman Melville's Moby Dick.
-These maelstroms are truly the stuff of literary legend.
+Into the Maelstrom was a world-first attempt to swim across the biggest and most powerful maelstroms: the Moskstraumen and Saltstraumen.
+Swirling violently off the Norwegian coast, above the spear tip of the Lofoten Islands, these cauldrons of turbulent water possess the strongest and fastest tidal currents in the ocean.
+The Moskstraumen was made famous by Edgar Allan Poe's A Descent into the Maelstrom and Jules Verne's Twenty Thousand Leagues Under the Sea (when Captain Nemo's submarine, the Nebuchadnezzar, disappears under the waves).

-No one had ever attempted either of these swims before, which meant the brothers were truly heading into uncharted waters.
-They knew early on that this would be their greatest challenge yet and the biggest test of their brotherhood.
-Currents aside, they would also have to contend with the freezing cold water of the Arctic Circle, as well as over 600 orcas rumoured to be roaming the region and the infamous lions mane jellyfish, capable of growing bigger than a human.
-The very real prospect of a large black shape appearing beneath them was frightening to say the least, although it was important to remember that there are hitherto zero reported orca attacks on humans in the wild.
+No one had attempted these swims before.
+It meant the brothers were bound for unknown waters and untested currents.
+They would also have to contend with the icy (5-9C) waters of the Arctic Circle, as well as over 600 orcas rumoured to be roaming the region - not to mention the infamous lion’s mane jellyfish, capable of growing bigger than a human.

-The Saltstraumen swim was a rapid sprint across a 0.25km tidal split with the worlds fastest whirlpool funnelling up to 400,000,000 cubic metres of swirling seawater through a 3km long and 250-metre wide strait every six hours.
-Within this frantic wash of currents the water can reach speeds of up to 22 knots (41 km/h; 25 mph).
+The first swim was across the Saltstraumen - a frantic sprint across a 0.25km tidal split with the world's fastest currents.
+The submerged seamounts funnel up to 400,000,000 cubic metres of swirling seawater through a 3km long and 250-metre wide strait every six hours.
+Within this frantic wash of currents the water can reach speeds of up to 25mph.

-The second and final swim took the brothers across the merciless Mosktraumen.
-It was an 8km point-to-point crossing between the islands of Vaeroy and Mosken.
-Along the way, the brothers had to overcome the largest whirlpool in the world, with a central whorl sometimes spanning a diameter of some 40–50 meters (130–160 ft) and fierce tides that combine the northerly Norwegian Sea currents and storm-induced flow, resulting in currents of up to 10.7 knots (20 km/h, 12 mph).
+The second and final swim of the Into The Maelstrom expedition took the brothers across the mighty Moskstraumen.
+This was an 8km point-to-point crossing between the islands of Vaeroy and Mosken.
+On a bad day, the central whorl of this whirlpool can span a diameter of around 40–50 meters (130–160 ft) and fierce tides bring the northerly Norwegian Sea currents into a storm-induced flow to create currents of up to 12 mph.

-The brothers chose the pictures in this article because they felt that they convey the ethos behind their expedition.
-Collected together they represent the awe-inspiring beauty of Norway, which deserves resolute protection from oil drilling, and the value of teamwork, exemplified by their motley support team of Luke, Dave, Sils and Beth, as well as Knut Westvig of Stella Polaris and Therese and Lars of Aqua Lofoten Coast Adventure AS.
+The awe-inspiring beauty of the Lofoten Islands made it all bearable, as well as the encouragement of a motley support team: Luke, Dave, Sils and Beth, as well as Knut Westvig of Stella Polaris and Therese and Lars of Aqua Lofoten Coast Adventure AS.

-They would also like to thank: WWF-Norge, Visit Norway, Visit Bodø, VISIT LOFOTEN, Visit Northern Norway, Bodø Nu, Torghatten Nord, Thon Hotel Nordlys, Alpkit, Chillswim, H2Open Magazine - Open Water Swimming, Dagsavisen, Dagbladet
+The brothers would also like to thank: WWF-Norge, Visit Norway, Visit Bodø, Visit Lofoten, Visit Northern Norway, Bodø Nu, Torghatten Nord, Thon Hotel Nordlys, Alpkit, Chillswim, H2Open Magazine - Open Water Swimming, Dagsavisen, Dagbladet